UAlberta-CST-Projects/pointcloud_feature_processor_python/readme.txt

 You may compute any combination of the three simultaneously if you specify the correct options.

 --file must refer to either an absolute path or a relative path from the running directory.

+*For implementation and developer details please see the related section in the matlab tutorial document as well as the comments in the code itself.